Perth Transportation

 Passengers should be mindful of the promptness of the Perth transport like busses, trains and ferries; and arriving five to ten minutes prior to the arrival time is advised.

-One of the options of Perth transport from the airport is a shuttle service.
+One of the other options to get too and from the Airport and Perth is the shuttle service.
 The Perth Airport provides a shuttle service to and from the airport with 5 convenient locations for drop-off and pickup.

 These locations include East Perth train station, WA Museum on Beaufort Street, Wellington Street (opposite the YHA Backpackers Hostel), The Kings Perth Hotel (corner of Pier and Hay Streets), and The Ambassador Hotel (Adelaide Terrace).
 Tickets for this Perth transport are $15 dollars per person for one-way travel.

-Renting a car or campervan is a great option if you have enough time to explore both Perth city and the surrounding region.
+Renting a Car or Campervan is a great option if you have enough time to explore both Perth City and the surrounding region.
 Amazing beaches are just half an hour drive away from Perth.
 The charming city of Fremantle is also within the same distance and is definitely worth paying a visit.
+Book your next car rental with Booking.com!.

-Note that you will need to pay for parking in the central areas of Perth.
+Please ensure, that you pay for parking in the central areas / CBD of Perth.
 However, it should not be an issue if you are staying in South Perth or one of the other suburbs, where parking is often free at your hotel.
 Having a car gives you the best flexibility, plus you get to avoid other Perth transport that can sometimes be a hassle if you are going further than the Perth city.

 Uber Perth